My life as a dental student

 10 Top tips for starting your clinical placement

-Fifth year BDS student at the University of Plymouth, Sona Dave, passes on her advice for a successful clinical placement.
+Sona Dave, fifth year BDS student at the University of Plymouth, and student member of the College , passes on her advice for a successful clinical placement.

-Starting to treat patients is a massive step-up from practicing on phantom heads and learning theory.
-Getting ready to start placement may seem overwhelming initially but remember to take the days as they come and to see each clinical session as a new opportunity to learn and grow.
+Starting to treat patients is a massive step-up from practising on phantom heads and learning theory.
+Getting ready to start your placement may seem overwhelming initially, but remember to take the days as they come and to see each clinical session as a new opportunity to learn and grow.

 I hope these tips can help you dive into your clinical career at university.
 Good luck!